Laws, Guides, Codes and Standards

 - employment legislation re employees and their conditions (state and/or federal systems may apply)

-- helmet standards (Australian) ASNZ3838 and others that are acceptable
+- helmet standards (Australian) ASNZ3838 and others that are equivalent

 - state and shire/council laws and regulations